lacker/seticore/README.md

 ## Viewer

-An Python notebook is provided to show how to analyze the outputs.
+A Python notebook is provided to show how to analyze the outputs.
 Set up Python 3.9 in whichever way you prefer (such as a fresh conda env) and then:

 ```